pwa-builder/pwa-auth/creating-google-key.md

-# Creating a Microsoft key
+# Creating a Google key

 To let you users sign-in with their Google account, you'll need to create a Google key.
 This walk-through shows how to do that.
 You may also refer to Google's documentation: [Configure a project for Google Sign-In with Google Developer Console](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin).